wildfly/quickstart/README.md

-EDG Quickstarts
+JDG Quickstarts
 ===============

-Quickstarts (or examples, or samples) for Enterprise Data Grid.
+Quickstarts (or examples, or samples) for JBoss Data Grid.
 There are a number of rules for quickstarts:

 * Each quickstart should have a unique name, this enables a user to quickly identify each quickstart
 * A quickstart should have a simple build that the user can quickly understand.
 If using maven it should: